Access the Azure Resource Manager Virtual Machine resources using ARM APIs (Part 1)

 The documentation for the new ARM-based APIs continues to be at the Azure reference link as mentioned in the last post.

 In case you need a basic understanding of the difference between the Azure Service Management deployment model and Azure Resource Manager deployment models then refer to my earlier post.

 Step 1: Deploy a Resource VM in Azure

 For the sake of this post, I'll assume that you already have an Azure account and have deployed a resource VM (Virtual Machine based on the Resource Manager deployment model).

 You would need to use the new azure portal to deploy the resource VM.
 This resource VM would be part of a Resource Group.

-Now unlike, the classic VMs whereby a client certificate needs to be generated for user identity and authentication, for ARM model, Azure Active Directory (AAD) is used for authentication and Role based access control (RBAC).
+Now unlike, the classic VMs whereby a client certificate needs to be generated for user identity and authentication, for the ARM model, Azure Active Directory (AAD) is used for authentication and Role-based access control (RBAC).

 I have created a resource virtual machine called SK-AVLSC1 in my azure account.
 Notice that this is part of a resource group called SKGroup.

 Once done, the next step would require configuring the Azure Active Directory (AAD).

 Step 2: Configuring the Azure Active Directory (AAD)